talos-rit/project_documentation/backlogs/idea_soup.md

 - mockup fake people and fake arm to control
     - digital twins of actual environments and use robot as scanning device

+- Control Talos from across the room (control over the network)